 Why is WordPress unable to connect to my database during install?

-If you are getting an "Error establishing a database connection" message when trying to connect to WordPress, you need to modify your wp-config.php file in order to work with our Database servers.
+If you are getting an "Error establishing a database connection" message when trying to connect to WordPress, you need to modify your wp-config.php file to work with our Database servers.

 Update your wp-config.php file

 This article assumes that you have already created a Database for WordPress in the Hosting Control Panel, downloaded the WordPress installation and uploaded it to your hosting account.
 If any of these is not the case, see Manually Install WordPress into your Hosting Account.

 Find the Host Name for Your MySQL Database